 York University holds a small collection of medieval and early modern manuscripts, including a Books of Hours, The Koran, prayer books, antiphonal leaves and other works.
 Please contact archives staff for more information.

 Consists of selections from the personal library of CBC broadcaster and reporter Knowlton Nash.
-Donated in 2011, this collection is still in the process of being catalogued and will be available to researchers in 2014.
+Donated in 2011.

 Desmond Neill Collection

 This collection of former librarian of Massey College has strength in book, print and publishing history, censorship, the history of homosexuality, biography, memoir, travel narratives and British history.
 This material was donated in 2010 and is still in the process of being catalogued.

 Rabbi Wolf Gunther Plaut was a Reform rabbi and author.
 An important figure in the history of the Jewish community in Toronto, he served as rabbi of Holy Blossom Temple from 1961 to 1977 and later as a Rabbi Emeritus and Senior Scholar of the temple.